senier/cobrafuzz/README.md

 ### Corpus

-PythonFuzz will generate and test various inputs in an infinite loop. `corpus` is optional directory and will be used to save the generated testcases so later runs can be started from the same point and provided as seed corpus.
+CobraFuzz will generate and test various inputs in an infinite loop. `corpus` is optional directory and will be used to save the generated testcases so later runs can be started from the same point and provided as seed corpus.

-PythonFuzz can also start with an empty directory (i.e no seed corpus) though some valid test-cases in the seed corpus may speed up the fuzzing substantially.
+CobraFuzz can also start with an empty directory (i.e no seed corpus) though some valid test-cases in the seed corpus may speed up the fuzzing substantially.

-PythonFuzz tries to mimic some of the arguments and output style from [libFuzzer](https://llvm.org/docs/LibFuzzer.html).
+CobraFuzz tries to mimic some of the arguments and output style from [libFuzzer](https://llvm.org/docs/LibFuzzer.html).

 More fuzz targets examples (for real and popular libraries) are located under the examples directory and bugs that were found using those targets are listed in the trophies section.

 ## Release Process

-1. Bump the release version in [setup.py](setup.py).
-2. The release is automatically pushed to [pythonfuzz repository](https://gitlab.com/gitlab-org/security-products/analyzers/fuzzers/pythonfuzz) via `.gitlab-ci.yaml` `deploy` stage.
-This is triggered after creating the tag.
+TBD

 ## Credits & Acknowledgments

-PythonFuzz is a port of [fuzzitdev/jsfuzz](https://github.com/fuzzitdev/jsfuzz)
+CobraFuzz is a fork of PythonFuzz which is a port of [fuzzitdev/jsfuzz](https://github.com/fuzzitdev/jsfuzz)

 which is in turn heavily based on [go-fuzz](https://github.com/dvyukov/go-fuzz) originally developed by [Dmitry Vyukov's](https://twitter.com/dvyukov).
 Which is in turn heavily based on [Michal Zalewski](https://twitter.com/lcamtuf) [AFL](http://lcamtuf.coredump.cx/afl/).